Clean Up your Internet Browser

 Legitimate toolbars such as Google toolbar and Yahoo toolbar will not be removed as malware.
-To remove them you must use the Programs and Features module in the Control Panel to uninstall them.
+To remove them you must go to Apps in PC Settings to uninstall them.

 If a toolbar is still present after a malware scan and is not listed in the Programs and Features of the Control Panel you can still disable it.

-- Firefox - Click the Firefox menu button and select Add-ons.
+- Firefox - Click the Firefox menu button and select Add-ons and Themes.
 Choose Extensions then select the add-on you want to disable and click the Disable button.
 You can also choose the Plugins tab and disable any plugins you don't want to run buy selecting Never Activate from the menu at the right.